digital-land/digital-land-python/README.md

 datasets within a given collection, driven by entries in a csv file.

-Detailed instructions for running this command can be found in the Data Operations manual within the DLUHC technical documentation repository.
+Detailed instructions for running this command can be found in the Data Operations manual within the MHCLG technical documentation repository.

 **Use with caution**